-- there should be no discount for lack of marketability1
+- there should be no discount for lack of marketability

-- Fair Value represents a proportionate interest in a going concern2
+- Fair Value represents a proportionate interest in a going concern

-- Fair Value represents the investment position of the shareholder3
+- Fair Value represents the investment position of the shareholder

 Simply put, this would mean that the Fair Value could potentially be worth (significantly) more than Fair Market Value.

 Which practically seems to make sense.
 If you’re a minority shareholder (say 5%) in a privately held small business and you’re being oppressed by the other majority shareholder (95%), then the Fair Market Value of your stake isn’t going to be very much.
 Who is practically going to buy the shares?

 However, your pro-rata share of the value of a 100% controlled business as a going concern investment is going to be quite different.
 Or simply putting it another way, if all the shares were sold in an orderly market transaction and you got your 5% what would that be worth.
 A whole heap more!

 1.Swope v Siegel-Robert, Inc, United States District Court, 1999

 2.Tri-Continental Corp v Battye, Delaware Supreme Court, 1950

 3.Cavalier Oil Corp. v.
 Harnett, Delaware Supreme Court, 1989